 Vladimir Putin: Thank you very much.

-We have also agreed to give the floor to Ms Matvienko on how to improve the CIS Interparliamentary Assembly activities and adapt them to modern realities.
+We have also agreed to give the floor to Ms Matviyenko on how to improve the CIS Interparliamentary Assembly activities and adapt them to modern realities.
 Please.

-Chairperson of the CIS Interparliamentary Assembly Council, Speaker of the Federation Council of the Federal Assembly of the Russian Federation Valentina Matvienko: Mr President,
+Chairperson of the CIS Interparliamentary Assembly Council, Speaker of the Federation Council of the Federal Assembly of the Russian Federation Valentina Matviyenko: Mr President,

 Heads of state and delegation leaders,